Welcome to the winter that never was. After enduring a hot summer in 2025

 October that would make the calendar year look average and inspire hope for the

 coming winter.
-That was not to be as our
+That was not to be, as our

-hope was dashed against the exposed rocks on the mountains over the next two
+hope was dashed against the exposed rocks on the mountains over the next three months.
+Although precipitation was

 of skiing.
 Bah Humbug.
+Not this year.

 So I took another look at the PRISM geospatial

-morning low temperatures, with most of it just in the last 50 years.
-Now that is real change we can wrap our heads
+raise in average annual temperatures in Park City over that period and a 5 – 10 degree raise in summer morning low temperatures, with most of it just in the last 50 years.
+Now that is real, anecdotal change we all can wrap our heads

 around.
 These temperatures are not rising